paradoxsolver1997/FiBridge/README.md

 The remote scan requires HTTPS protocol to access cameras.
 To enable HTTPS (recommended for security):

-1. Generate a self-signed certificate using the provided script:
+1. Generate a self-signed certificate using the provided script.
+In the root folder:
    - On Windows:
      ```bat
      scripts\generate_cert.bat